UMDCMS/CoffeaTutorial/source/installation.rst

 ###############################

 Coffea is distributed as a python package that can be downloaded and installed by any machine with python version > 3.6 and < 3.9.
+Notice that the various scripts assumes that you have a simple bash shell.
+Using zsh will cause various commands to fail.

 Copy and paste commands
 =======================